padthai-sketch/Crypto-Sentiment-Analysis/README.md

 ![ETH Describe](Images/eth.png)

-#### **According to the Sentiment Analysis of Bitcoin and Ethereum news indicates that Bitcoin outperform Ethereum by having the highest average score at 0.051.
-It also receives higher positive score and compound score.**
+#### **The Sentiment Analysis of Bitcoin and Ethereum News indicates that Bitcoin outperformed Ethereum by having the highest average score at 0.051.
+It also receives a higher positive score and compound score.**

 ![BTC Describe](Images/btc_wc.png)